 I’d just completed my first diploma and was searching for a job that would pay me good fortune.

 Young people dream a lot, and at a certain age, some of us want to start taking responsibility for ourselves.

 That year, I was young, curious, and had a flair for reading and writing.
-All these things were the driving force that gave me sleepless nights.
+I had sleepless nights about what I would do to make money.

 When I heard about freelance writing, I became even restless, like there was an energetic toddler in my brain.

 The concept of freelancing sounded a bit strange, but I love it.
 I was calculating in my head how much I could earn per day.
 It was 2015, and I could earn up to #5k ($10) per day writing around 3000 words.

 Oh, mercies, goodnesses, me!
 That’s a lot of money, I thought.
 I could work with anyone around the world too.
 Sign me in, please.